Chart Color Schemes

 Yarra Junction hosts a notably older demographic compared to the national average

 The median age in Yarra Junction is 43 years, which is higher than Greater Melbourne's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 75-84 years make up 9.5% of the population, while those aged 25-34 years constitute 9.6%.
-Between 2021 and present, the percentage of people aged 75-84 has increased from 7.5% to 9.5%, while the percentages for those aged 45-54 have decreased from 12.9% to 10.7% and those aged 5-14 have dropped from 13.2% to 11.8%.
-By 2041, demographic projections indicate that the age group of 85 years and above will rise significantly, with an increase of 96 people (an 86% rise) from 111 to 208.
-The combined age groups of 65+ are expected to account for 95% of total population growth.
-Conversely, the age groups of 25-34 and 55-64 are projected to experience population declines.
+The age profile shows that individuals aged 75-84 years old make up 9.7% of the population, a figure notably higher than in Greater Melbourne.
+Conversely, the proportion of people aged 25-34 is smaller at 9.8%.
+Between 2021 and present, the percentage of those aged 75 to 84 has increased from 7.5% to 9.7%, while the 35 to 44 age group has grown from 11.5% to 12.6%.
+During this period, the proportion of individuals aged 45 to 54 has decreased from 12.9% to 10.8%, and those aged 5 to 14 have dropped from 13.2% to 11.9%.
+By 2041, demographic projections indicate significant shifts in Yarra Junction's age structure.
+The number of individuals aged 85 and above is projected to rise substantially, increasing by 103 people (92%) from 111 to 215.
+Notably, the combined age groups of 65 and above are expected to account for 93% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the projections indicate that the age cohorts of 55-64 and 35-44 are expected to experience population declines.